December 31, 2022

 If you switch to a health care plan that is not an HDHP, you get to keep the money you’ve saved in your HSA.
 You can also continue to spend the money on qualified medical expenses.
 The only real change is that you won’t be able to add money to your HSA if your new plan is not an HDHP.

-Your withdrawals will be taxed as income, and you can get socked with an additional 20% tax if you use the money for something that’s not on the IRS’s list of approved medical uses if you’re under 65.
+If you're under 65, your withdrawals will be taxed as income, and you can get socked with an additional 20% tax if you use the money for something that’s not on the IRS’s list of approved medical uses.

 Over 65?
-You won’t have to pay the additional 20% tax, but your contributions could be taxed as income if you use the money for something that’s not a qualified medical expense.
+You won’t have to pay the additional 20% tax, but your withdrawals could be taxed as income if you use the money for something that’s not a qualified medical expense.

 Join our Marcus social media community, where we share content and inspiration to help improve your financial health.
 See you there!